Wednesday, February 2, 2011

 True worship cannot be measured by how you ‘feel’ during and after worship.
 Remember that any ‘feeling’ you can have – the devil can duplicate.
 The written word of God, scripture alone, is the solid rock on which to base your life.

 Something I always find interesting is the story of Elijah hiding in a cave..
 I am sure you know the story, too.
 First Elijah had faith that God would triumph at the battle between the gods of Baal and the Almighty God of the Bible.
 That day, the people saw with their own eyes the power of God and the powerlessness of the false gods.
 Then the prophets of Baal were killed.
-I don’t know what Elijah was expecting at that point, but I am supposing he expected Ahab and Jezebel to admit their error in worshipping inferior gods and turn to God Almighty.
+I don’t know what Elijah was expecting at that point, but I am supposing he expected Ahab and Jezebel to admit their error in worshiping inferior gods and turn to God Almighty.
 Instead Jezebel set out to kill Elijah.
 Elijah was completely demoralized and took off running for the hills.
 Read 1 Kings chapter 18 and 19 for the full story.
 The point is that even with all the spectacular sights the people saw that day; it didn’t turn the hearts of the true followers of Baal to God.
 And the second point is that when Elijah ran away and hid, the Lord eventually spoke to Elijah in a still small voice.

 The spectacular events did not turn unbelievers to God.
 God did not speak to Elijah in a spectacular way.